-According to www.yourfortbendnews.com, the law firms of Roberts Markel Weinberg PC and Butler Hailey will merge effective Jan.
+The law firms of Roberts Markel Weinberg PC and Butler Hailey merged effective Jan.
 1, 2014.
-The merged firm will have offices in Houston, Sugar Land, Austin, San Antonio and Dallas.
-They will have 31 attorneys, and they will have the most attorneys dedicated to practicing law concerning homeowner associations as any law firm in the State of Texas.
+The merged firm has offices in Houston, Sugar Land, Austin, San Antonio and Dallas.
+They currently have 36 attorneys, and have the most attorneys dedicated to practicing law concerning homeowner associations as any law firm in the State of Texas.
+The firm includes many Board Certified lawyers.

 If your home is posted for foreclosure by your community association, and you cannot reach an agreement with your homeowner's association's attorney, it is possible to file chapter 13 bankruptcy to catch up the delinquent dues and fees over as long as 5 years through a chapter 13 plan.
 Depending upon whether or not you have equity in your property, it may even be possible to "strip off" or eliminate the HOA lien, at least as to the delinquent dues and fees.